sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 (27) function: set
 ```

-So we can see that `gwt.py` will not parse cache files that are obfuscated, you will have to use `gwtenum.py` for that.
+<p class="cn" markdown="1">So we can see that `gwt.py` will not parse cache files that are obfuscated, you will have to use `gwtenum.py` for that.</p>

 #### <a id="exploits"></a>Exploitation

-Several functions were vulnerable to different types of attacks but one of the interesting functions I came across, was the renameDir function.
+<p class="cn" markdown="1">Several functions were vulnerable to different types of attacks but one of the interesting functions I came across, was the renameDir function.
 This function either wasn't implimented in the actual UI of the target or at the very least I couldn't find it.
 This is not an issue because as long at the client MIBFileService class impliments it, we can reach it.
-We can use `gwt.py` to generate the GWT serialized string for us.
+We can use `gwt.py` to generate the GWT serialized string for us.</p>

 ```bash
 (20) function: renameDir